 The performance of Galaxy S10 will degrade when you see this status icon.

 You should clean up some files to free up the internal storage space.
-If you are using a micro SD card, you may move some files to the SD card.
+If you are using a micro SD card, you may move some files or apps to the SD card.

 You can check storage usage in the My Files app.
 Device care can help you to clear some unnecessary files.

 This Galaxy S10 status icon appears when location service is accessed by an app.